openebs/velero-plugin/README.md

 - _If backup name ends with "-20190513104034" format then it is considered as part of scheduled backup_

 #### Creating a restore for remote backup
+Before restoring from remote backup, make sure that you have created the namespace in your destination cluster.

 To restore data from remote backup, run the following command:

 ```